Geological-logo

 The first task is to cut off the source of the offending liquids.
 This is relatively straight forward if the leak is a one-time event.
 Unfortunately some leaks (e.g. fuel tanks) can continue undetected for decades.

 Contaminated soils can be removed (H&S notwithstanding), but excavated materials need to be stored or isolated and this can be as much of a headache as the original problem.
 Wells can be drilled down-flow of the contaminant plume and the offending liquid pumped out; again this may need to be stored somewhere or treated.
 Depending on the size of the plume and nature of the contaminant, pump-and-treat may be required for months or years.
-Natural dilution in the plume will take place, but it could take decades.Light fuels that float on the watertable can be pumped (the H&S issues here are not trivial).
+Natural dilution in the plume will take place, but it could take decades.some common methods of groundwater remediationLight fuels that float on the watertable can be pumped (the H&S issues here are not trivial).
 An alternative method of dealing with volatile liquids is air-sparging, where air is pumped into the contaminant to enhance volatilization.
 This usually means the vapour/fumes are eventually expelled to the air.
 If there are toxic compounds in the vapour then this may not be the best practice.

 A potential advantage of air-sparging is increased bioremediation wherein the natural microbe biota breaks down some organic compounds.
 Bioremediation seems to work well in hydrocarbon contaminated sites but if there is an excess of toxic compounds then the method will be less effective.
 Micro-critters are also known to break down some chlorinated solvents (commonly used in industry), but some of the by-products may be toxic (vinyl chloride is highly carcinogenic).